EdJoPaTo/grammy-inline-menu/README.md

 `setParentMenuAfter` (optional) can be set to true in order to open the parent menu instead of the current menu after the setFunc was executed.
 Only has an effect when `setFunc` is used.

+### `menu.selectSubmenu(action, options, submenu, {isSetFunc, prefixFunc, textFunc, hide, columns, maxRows, setPage, getCurrentPage})`

+Creates multiple buttons for each provided option.
+When hitting the option the submenu is opened.
+Needed information can be found in `ctx.match`.

+#### Arguments

+the same as `menu.select()` except:

+`hide(ctx)` (optional) can be used to hide the complete selection when true is returned.

 ### `menu.toggle(text, action, {setFunc, isSetFunc, hide, joinLastRow})`